tersesystems/ocaps/site/src/main/paradox/guide/introduction.md

 ## Definition

+**A capability is a security primitive that confers authority by reference.**

-The definition of capability used here is from [Permission and Authority Revisited: towards a formalization](https://ai.google/research/pubs/pub45570):
+The definition of authority used here is from [Permission and Authority Revisited: towards a formalization](https://ai.google/research/pubs/pub45570):

-**A capability is *sufficient justification* to affect a resource.**
+**An authority is *sufficient justification* to affect a resource.**

-In Scala, a resource is *an object* and a capability is the *reference* to that object.
+In Scala, a resource is *an object* and a capability is a *reference* to an object that can affect that resource.

+Note that a capability may be a reference to the resource itself, or it may be a very indirect chain of forwarded calls to an inner class which can change the resource's internals.
+As long as the end result is the same, it doesn't matter.

 There is an important difference between capabilities and object oriented programming.
 Whereas OOP is typically interested in **making things accessible** and creating graphs of things, a capability is a security tool, used for **making things inaccessible**.
 A capability is a precious thing, a tightly guarded key to a locked room full of treasure.
 You are only handed one, and if you lose it, then you must ask a @ref:[gatekeeper](../examples/gatekeeper.md) to give you another one.